 - Apply one of the policies to a group.

-- In the console, click Clients, and then click the group that you want to view.
+- Click the Clients tab, and then click the group that you want to view.

-- In the dialog box, specify the LiveUpdate Content Policy to use for the group, and then click OK.
+- From the drop-down menu, specify the LiveUpdate Content Policy to use for the group, and then click OK.

 To configure the LiveUpdate schedule, please see How to schedule LiveUpdate on an Unmanaged (self-managed) client

-It is possible to update the antivirus definitions on managed or unmanaged SEP clients using a standalone tool.
-See How to update definitions for Symantec Endpoint Protection using the Intelligent Updater for details.
+You can update the Virus and Spyware Protection definitions (and Intrusion Prevention (IPS) definitions (Windows only) on managed or unmanaged Symantec Endpoint Protection clients using a standalone tool.
+See Use Intelligent Updater to update definitions for Endpoint Protection for details.